 Commitment also plays a role, most retail investors work full time jobs and dedicate very little time to monitor their portfolios.
 These investors would not have time to update valuations on stocks after its quarterly earnings release or keep up with corporate actions and announcements.

-With the rise of robo-advisers and passively managed portfolios, investing becomes alot easier and diversification becomes a widely accepted concept among retail investors.
+With the rise of robo-advisers and passively managed portfolios, investing becomes alot easier and diversification becomes widely accepted among retail investors.

-Unlike retail investors, professional investors and entrepreneurs are experts in their field which is a by-product of thousands of hours committed to conducting extensive research and knowledge.
+This means that studying one or two industries in great depth, learning their ins and outs, and using that knowledge to profit on those industries is more lucrative than spreading a portfolio across a broad array of sectors so that gains from certain sectors offset losses from others.
+Unlike retail investors, professional investors and entrepreneurs are experts in their field which is a by-product of thousands of hours committed to extensive research and knowledge.
 In Warren Buffett’s words; these investors have developed a circle of competence in their respective fields over years of experience and learning.

-Over decades of their lives, these investors have invested hours every single day learning about business models, industries, macro-economic cycles that puts them ahead of the investing crowd.
+Over decades of their lives, these investors have invested hours every single day learning about business models, industries, economic cycles that puts them ahead of the investing crowd.

 Not to mention that they have access to vast amount of resources and talent to help them manage their portfolios.

-So if you had invested so much time, effort and resources, why wouldn’t you invest heavily on your best ideas?
+So if you had invested so much time, effort and resources, why wouldn’t you invest big on your best ideas?
 Why diversify into meaningless oblivion and dilute away potential returns?

 Concentrated investing is about having confidence in your best ideas, it is about self-belief in your work and research done on businesses.

 In my previous post here, I wrote about why retail investors should emulate Walter Schloss.
-He worked with Warren Buffett as a Securities Analyst but never adopted the concentration approach.
+He worked with Warren Buffett as a Securities Analyst but never adopted the concentrated investing approach.
 When asked about Walter, Buffett said:

 “Walter has diversified enormously, owning well over 100 stocks currently.
 He knows how to identify securities that sell at considerably less than their value to a private owner.
 And that’s all he does.
 He doesn’t worry about whether it’s January, he doesn’t worry about whether it’s Monday, he doesn’t worry about whether it’s an election year.
 He simply says, if a business is worth a dollar and I can buy it for 40 cents, something good may happen to me.
 And he does it over and over again.
 He owns many stocks than I do – and is far less interested in the underlying nature of the business; I don’t seem to have very much influence on Walter.
 That’s one of his strengths; no one has much influence on him.”

-My point here is this, diversification is key to wealth preservation.
-In your early days as an investor, it is crucial to prioritize capital protection first and avoid huge drawdowns in your portfolio.
-By doing this, it helps you stay calm and strong psychologically while you learn the ropes in investing.
+By doing this, it helps you stay calm and strong psychologically while you learn the ropes of investing.
 I can assure you that your investing journey is a long road ahead and there will be plenty of mistakes to learn from.
-You don’t want to pay a huge price for amateur mistakes and give up your investing dream leaving a psychological scar.
+You don’t want to pay a huge price for amateur mistakes and give up your investing dream with a psychological scar.